ChiragMenariyaCJ/A100-Team-Research-Group-Assignment/README.md

 ```
 These hypotheses directly address the research question by testing whether regional crash patterns differ significantly.

+---

+# 2. Background research

+## 2.1	Research papers

+Road traffic crashes remain a major public challenge in Jamaica and several studies highlights importance of geographic and demographic patterns.
+(Crawford and McGrowder, 2008) did research on national crash records and found a very strong point of incidents in southern parishes, particularly St. Andrew and St. Catherine.
+Their study highlighted demographic difference, with males having the majority of fatalities and identified that weekend periods having interval as high-risk.
+This early work shows that crash numbers are unevenly distributed across regions.

+In another study, (Bourne et al, 2022) examined crash fatalities before and during the COVID-19 pandemic and found an increase from 389 deaths in 2018 to 488 in 2022, where males accounting for the higher number of fatalities.
+These findings tells that road deaths remain consistently high in Jamaica and that both geographic and demographic patterns influence the risk.
+Together, these studies show the importance of investigating whether meaningful differences exist in crash levels between Jamaica’s northern and southern regions.

+## 2.2	Why RQ is of interest

+This research question matters because road traffic crashes place a heavy public health and economic burden on Jamaica, with more than 300–400 deaths recorded each year.
+While earlier studies show that certain areas particularly those in the south have experienced higher crash rates.
+There has been little statistical comparison of broader northern versus southern regional patterns.
+Understanding whether mean crash levels differ between these regions can help reveal factors such as road conditions, traffic volume, enforcement practices, or socioeconomic differences that may influence the risk.
+Identifying such difference would support targeted and region-specific safety rules rather than one that fits for all national policy.

 # REFERENCES

 1. Pan American Health Organization (2024) National Road Safety Council Review Meeting Highlights Urgency for Comprehensive Action to Stem Road Fatalities in Jamaica.
 Available at: https://www.paho.org/en/news/11-1-2024-national-road-safety-council-review-meeting-highlights-urgency-comprehensive-action (Accessed: 7 December 2025).
+2. Bourne, P.A., Scarlett, M. and Beckford, K. (2022) Road accident fatalities in Jamaica before and during the Coronavirus disease 19 (COVID-19) pandemic.
+Available at: https://www.researchgate.net/publication/354857574 (Accessed: 7 December 2025).
+3. Bourne, P.A., Gayle, D. and Anderson, T. (2024) An investigation into the financial costs associated with motor vehicle accidents among public transport operators in Jamaica.
+Available at: https://www.researchgate.net/publication/381843459 (Accessed: 7 December 2025).
+4. Crawford, T. and McGrowder, D. (2008) ‘Road traffic injury epidemic in Jamaica: implications for governance and public policy’, Asian Social Science, 4(10), pp. 178–192.
+Available at: https://pdfs.semanticscholar.org/ac9d/ef73134c140c2417ee46e4694ae631b3caf7.pdf (Accessed: 7 December 2025).